 There are NO deliveries and remote learners must get the meals from their attended school-no exceptions even if they are closer to another school.

-We are asking families to make this choice by August 7, 2020 for our planning purposes.
+We are asking families to make the choice for the 2nd Semester for our planning purposes.
 We need to have relatively solid numbers to make sure we have the appropriate staff in place and schedules can be set.
 As with everything, we will continue to operate with some flexibility with families, and communication lines with the administration are open.

 PRESCHOOL LEARNING OPTIONS